andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01b-fjordin.md

 an altogether different experience than the charming fjordtown we roamed yesterday.
 Gone is the carefree chatter fluttering from charming sidewalk cafes.
-In are torpid droves of cruisepeople in gauche Norwegian graphic t-shirts bloating cafe queues and blocking sidewalks like atherosclerotic plaque.
+In are torpid droves of cruisepeople in gauche Norwegian graphic t-shirts distending cafe queues and blocking sidewalks like atherosclerotic plaque.

 Swimming against the roiling sea of humanity belched upon the avenues of Fl&aring;m we finally manage to procure a coffee in a paper cup and a cold pastry.
-We have 30 minutes till our vessel begins embarking but the line to board has already begun distending like a flight to Orlando when they announce boarding zone 1.
+We have 30 minutes till our vessel begins embarking but the line to board has already begun swelling like a flight to Orlando when they announce boarding zone 1.
 Unfortunately we decide to join the procession lest we are stuck with an undesirable vantage.
 At least we have some stunning views to distract us from the inane prattle of cruise ship rewards point hacks.